Luv U: Casting

 In Season 2, Mika Dela Cruz (who portrayed as Majorie De Silva) left the show after the episode aired on October 20, 2013 due to taping schedules of the upcoming teleserye Mirabella, where she is part of the main cast.
-In 2015, Sharlene San Pedro was absent in some episodes due to taping schedules for Nathaniel, where she is cast with co-star Jairus Aquino.
+In 2015, Sharlene San Pedro (who portrayed as Shirley Bernardo) was absent in some episodes due to taping schedules for Nathaniel, where she is cast with co-star Jairus Aquino.